raphlinus/raphlinus.github.io/_posts/2021-10-20-swapchain-frame-pacing.md

 On Android in particular, the default strategy (2 frame swapchain, blocking present calls) will produce especially poor results, not even keeping up with the maximum frame rate.
 Fortunately, the Swappy library provides a good solution to frame pacing.
 On other platforms, you need to dig deeper.
 While most of the attention has been on games, applying these kinds of techniques should also significantly improve UI latency.

 On systems other than Android, the frame pacing story is still evolving.
 Standardization of techniques for reliably measuring and controlling display timing will help a lot.
 In addition, faster display refresh rates will also improve latency.
-We may look forward to a future in which we can expect games and other graphical applications to have latency better than the Playstation 2, rather than worse.
+We may look forward to a future in which we can expect games and other graphical applications to have latency better than the Nintendo 64, rather than worse.

 After posting this article, I learned of a similar blog post on [Fixing Time.deltaTime in Unity], detailing fairly recent improvements in frame pacing in that engine.